Matrixed-Link/chainlink-automation-poller/README.md

 npm run start
 ```

-The application will start a server on the port specified in `config.json` (default is 8080).
+The application will start a server on the port specified in `.env` (default is 8080).
 Metrics will be available at `http://localhost:8080/metrics`.

 ### Using Docker